Making community living Accessible: the Abbeyfield approach

 What makes Abbeyfield affordable compared with living alone?

-Downsizing running costs, sharing well-maintained spaces, and having regular meals, activities and utilities included in many sheltered houses can reduce separate monthly outgoings.
+Downsizing running costs, sharing well-maintained spaces, and having the cost of meals, activities and utilities included in many house fees can reduce monthly outgoings

 Can benefits help with my housing or service charges?